Katie Britt: Abortion

-Britt describes herself as pro-life.
-Her first television advertisement in the 2022 U.S. Senate election highlighted her position on abortion, stating that life begins at conception and comparing late-term abortions to murder.
-In May 2022, shortly before the first round of the Republican primary, opposing candidate Michael Durant attacked Britt's position on abortion, citing a resolution the Student Senate passed while she was serving as president of the University of Alabama Student Government Association.
-The resolution called for morning-after pills to be stocked at the university health center's pharmacy, which was already prescribing the pills at the time.
-Britt's campaign responded that she never supported or voted on the resolution, and that she was unable to veto it due to her position's restrictions.
-The Alabama Political Reporter found these statements to be accurate based on The Crimson White articles from the time of Britt's presidency.
-Britt's campaign added that she would "defend the sacred right to life" as senator.
+Britt identifies herself as pro-life, a stance that was scrutinized during the 2022 U.S. Senate election.
+Her initial television advertisements emphasized her view on abortion, asserting that life begins at conception and equating late-term abortions to murder.
+In May 2022, just before the first round of the Republican primary, rival candidate Michael Durant criticized Britt's abortion stance.
+He pointed out a resolution passed by the Student Senate while she was president of the University of Alabama Student Government Association that demanded that morning-after pills be made available at the university health center's pharmacy, which was already prescribing the pills at the time.
+In response, Britt's campaign claimed she neither supported nor voted on the resolution and was unable to veto it due to the limitations of her position.
+The Alabama Political Reporter corroborated these statements based on The Crimson White articles from the time of Britt's presidency.
+Furthermore, Britt's campaign insisted she would "uphold the sanctity of life" if elected senator.

+Britt responded to the Alabama Supreme Court's 2024 ruling that frozen embryos should be considered living beings by saying that "defending life and ensuring continued access to IVF services for loving parents are not mutually exclusive".
+She subsequently advocated for state and national bills to protect families' rights to seek IVF services.
+Britt has stood by Donald Trump's plan to leave abortion as a state issue.

 Education

 In July 2021, Britt supported a motion from Alabama Governor Kay Ivey to ban the teaching of critical race theory in public schools.
 She has been called a "vocal proponent" of school choice by Yellowhammer News.

+In April 2022, Britt said, "Our schools should be focused on education, not indoctrination.
+Of course, our youngest students should not be learning about sex in the classroom—that's the role of parents, not teachers.
+We need to get God back in our classrooms and return students to saying the Pledge of Allegiance every day while standing for our flag."